lemlac/mulem/docs/reference.md

 -- This might lead to a crash.
 ```

-Pointers can be treated as option types to safely dereference them.
+Pointers can be safely dereferenced with the `^?` operator.
+This works like the `?` for options.

 ```mu
 some print("{xPtr?}")   -- Treat pointer as an option type, returns none if it's been dropped.